Research and Conservation

-Principal collections of the Herbarium include E. R. (Jim) Blakley (Santa Barbara region), E. R. Chandler, Hugh and Margaret Dearing (California), Clare Hardham (Santa Lucia Mountains), Ralph Hoffmann (the Channel Islands and the Mojave Desert), Steven Junak (California Islands), Martin Piehl (Channel Islands), and Clifton F. Smith (Santa Barbara region).
+Principal collections of the Herbarium include E. R. (Jim) Blakley (Santa Barbara region), E. R. Chandler, Hugh and Margaret Dearing (California), Clare Hardham (Santa Lucia Mountains), Ralph Hoffmann (the Channel Islands and the Mojave Desert), Steve Junak (California Islands), Martin Piehl (Channel Islands), and Clifton Smith (Santa Barbara region).

 A Community in Harmony

 What is a lichenarium?
 Just like plant specimens can be preserved in an herbarium, lichen specimens are preserved in a lichenarium.
 Lichens are small ecosystems consisting of several organisms — one or more fungi for structure, algae and/or cyanobacteria for photosynthesis, and other bacteria that we’re still learning about — knitted together into one body.
 Lichens are therefore not plants, so the lichenarium is separate from the herbarium.